projectcomet64/m64mm-docs/docs/ui/overview.rst

 Menu Strip
 ^^^^^^^^^^
-    M64MM by default locks some functions until the game is ready to be used normally.

-    When coming to buttons, their functionality just stops.

     * **Tools**

         Locked by default.

-        Has some tools like the Appearance Settings and Extra Controls.
+        Has some tools like the Appearance Settings and Extra Controls, Addon Manager and the option to re-scan for different emulators.

+    * **Settings**

+        Opens the Settings panel for M64MM, which lets you change some options about how the program behaves.

-    * **About**
+    * **Help**

-        Shows information about the program and some credits.
+        Has options to check for updates, a link to the issue tracker (for feature and bug reporting), and the About screen.

+    If you have any Addon DLLs in your ``/Addons`` folder, a new menu called **Addons** will be created, which will be the entrypoint for your installed addons.